DerThorsten/cpp_cookiecutter/docs/source/unit_tests.rst

 The test subfolder contains all the code related to the C++ unit tests.
-In :bash:`main.cpp` implements the benchmarks runner, The unit tets are implemented in :bash:`test_*.cpp`.
+In :code:`main.cpp` implements the benchmarks runner, The unit tets are implemented in :code:`test_*.cpp`.

-Assuming your project is names :bash:`cpptools`, the test folder looks like.
+For better readability we assume that the rendered project uses the default values for the cookiecutter variables.
+This means instead of :code:`{{cookiecutter.github_project_name}}` we will use :code:`cpptools`

 ::

-    project
+    cpptools
     ├── ...
     ├── test
     │   ├── CMakeLists.txt